Install an ownCloud server

 .

-sudo sed -i "s/#SSLProtocol.*/SSLProtocol all -SSLv3 -TLSv1 -TLSv1.1/" /etc/httpd/conf.d/ssl.conf
+[operator@owncloud ~]$ sudo sed -i "s/#SSLProtocol.*/SSLProtocol all -SSLv3 -TLSv1 -TLSv1.1/" /etc/httpd/conf.d/ssl.conf

-Generate a self-signed certificate (local server only)
+Generate TLS certificate (local server only)

 Generate a private key for a curve.
 Here, I use the curve secp384r1